Skip to main content

-To get started, look at the documentation for the subcommands or jump right in with avalanche subnet create myNewSubnet.
+To get started, look at the documentation for the subcommands or jump right in with avalanche blockchain create myblockchain.

-The subnet command suite provides a collection of tools for developing and deploying Subnets.
+The primary command suite provides a collection of tools for interacting with the Avalanche Primary Network.

 Usage: